-Snorkeling While Cruising the Sea of Cortez
+Snorkeling in the Sea of Cortez

 I’ve learned after many African safaris when it comes to nature, nothing is guaranteed.
 And frankly, that’s half the fun because when something does happen, it’s that much more special.

 I’m not having the best luck snorkeling.
 The water is murky a lot of the time and marine life is scarce.
-But it’s ok, half the fun is the search and what I do see is different than what I’ve discovered on previous trips.
+But it’s ok, half the fun is the search and what I do see is different than what I’ve seen on previous trips.